BigByte76/Sydney-Water-Meter/README.md

 # Sydney-Water-Meter
-Measure your water consumption with the pulse LED on your Sydney water meter
+Measure your water consumption with the magnetic flow sensor on your Sydney water meter.

+## Common Parts

+The below parts are required for both the Zigbee and ESP version
+- [Waterproof Enclosure] [case-shop]
+- [Cable Gland] [gland-shop]
+## Zigbee Setup

+Components required
+- [Aqara Door Window Sensor]

+## ESP Setup

+##ESP Has not been tried yet##

 Using a ESP32, KY025 board and a tri coloured LED for status indictation.